Advertiser Disclosure

 Double Open-Jaw

-Flying from San Francisco to Munich, then returning to the U.S. via Frankfurt to Los Angeles is considered a “double open-jaw.”
+Flying from San Francisco (SFO) to Munich (MUC), then returning to the U.S. via Frankfurt (FRA) to Los Angeles is considered a “double open-jaw.”
 Image Credit: Great Circle Mapper

-Here, we’ve compiled what we think are the best programs you can use to work in stopovers and open-jaws to your vacation.
+These are the best programs you can still use to work in stopovers and open-jaws on your vacation.

 Alaska Airlines Mileage Plan

 Taking advantage of stopovers and open-jaws is easy with Alaska Airlines Mileage Plan.
 You can use them on Qantas first class for a great deal!
-Image Credit: Qantas
+Image Credit: Stella Shon

 • You may only fly 1 partner airline and Alaska Airlines on an award ticket.